Abdul Jabbar Junejo: Contribution

 He wrote the Brief History of Sindhi Literature in three volumes.
 He produced monumental critical work on the poetry of Shah Abdul Latif.
 He was a great connoisseur on Sindhi classic music.
 There are 65 books in the Sindhi language, 10 books in the Urdu language, and about 200 research articles on the various topics to his credit.
 On December 18, 2011, Ms. Sussui Palejo, minister of Culture Department inaugurated Dr. Abdul Jabbar Junejo Corner, in Zafar Kazim Art Gallery, in Sindh Museum, Hyderabad.
 After his death a hall in Sindhi department of Sindh University Jamshoro had been named Abdul Jabbar Junejo hall for tributing him regarding his rendered services.

 Death

-Junejo died due to kidney failure on 12 July 2011.
+Abdul Jabbar Junejo died due to kidney failure on 12 July 2011.
+Dr. Abdul Jabbar Junejo was laid to rest in his ancestral graveyard in Pir Fateh Shah village.